oscar-system/Oscar.jl/experimental/DoubleComplex/docs/src/advice_for_the_programmer.md

 For double complexes we have some generic functionality available, e.g.
 `total_complex(D::AbsDoubleComplexOfMorphisms{ChainType, MorphismType})`.
-This generic functionality assumes certain methods to be implemented for the `ChainType` and the `MorphismType` of the double complex `D`.
+Such generic functionality assumes certain methods to be implemented for the `ChainType` and the `MorphismType` of the double complex `D`.
 For instance, it must be possible to compose two morphisms of type `<:MorphismType` and get a new object of type `<:MorphismType`.
 Sometimes, the required functionality